probablyoffline/install-zabbix/README.md

 Scripts created for lab and testing purposes.
 Assumes a clean environment with no existing apache servers.

+install-zabbix-server.sh is

-install-zabbix-server.sh is not secure, temporary unencrypted 'secrets' files creates.
+Security notes: Script not secure, temporary unencrypted 'secrets' files created.

 Works as of:
 Zabbix 6.0.12 LTS